mozayed007/MoZayed007/README.md

 - 🧠 Interested in:
 	- Domain-Specialized AI development:
-		- I want to merge domain knowledge within ML Architectures to develop optimized and efficient AI solutions that won't cost thousands of households electricity usage.
+		- I want to merge domain knowledge within ML to develop optimized and efficient AI solutions that won't cost thousands of households electricity usage.

 	- Integration of AI and Cybersecurity:
 		- Whether it's the security/privacy of AI and its solutions or integration of AI in the cybersecurity domain itself.